ohscar/rmalloc/doc/paper/introduction.rst

 keep track of each page and to which part of memory it is mapped, the resulting look-up table will be very large if a small page size is used.
 These can then be written to disk (*swapped out*) when system memory becomes full and the pages are not in use by the application owning the page, based on a recent-used algorithm.
 The algorithm varies depeding on operating system and use case.
-Keeping the page size small decreases fragmentation, though, since the last page requested from a series of pages is essentially unused in the worst case.
-Therefore, increasing the page size can be tempting to reduce the look-up table, but this comes at the cost of fragmentation.
+In the worst case, the last page in a series of requested pages is largely unused, causing 4096-1 bytes to go to waste.
+Keeping the page size small lowers waste and therefore internal fragmentation.
+Increasing the page size can be tempting to reduce the size of the look-up table, but this comes at the cost of fragmentation.
 In some architectures, the operating system can increase the page size (so-called "huge pages" in Linux terminology, other operating systems use different names).

 .. raw:: comment-reference